Background on the Moral Imperative

 In April 2015 over 40 global religious and faith-based organization leaders issued a “Moral and Spiritual Imperative to End Extreme Poverty” in an event sponsored by the World Bank Group.

-A diverse group of multi-religious leaders, the World Bank Faith Initiative and the UN Inter-Agency Task Force on Religion and Development worked collaboratively to develop a Faith-based Action Framework to End Extreme Poverty and Realize the SDGs, which outlines a series of strategies that faith leaders and communities are committed to in order to help end the scourge of extreme poverty and advance sustainable development.
-The Framework was discussed and affirmed by 70+ FBOs during a strategy session of FBO and religious leaders on the 24 September 2015 in New York.
-It was organized around three core commitments that emanate from the moral imperative statement:
+Along with a diverse group of multi-religious leaders, the World Bank Faith Initiative and the UN Inter-Agency Task Force on Religion and Development worked collaboratively to develop a Faith-based Action Framework to End Extreme Poverty and Realize the SDGs.
+The statement outlines a series of strategies that faith leaders and communities are committed to in order to help end the scourge of extreme poverty and advance sustainable development.
+On 24 September 2015 in New York, 70+ FBOs and religious leaders discussed and affirmed The Framework.
+They organized around three core commitments that emanate from the moral imperative statement: